Jewels of the Mediterranean

 29/05/2018 Ajaccio – Bastia (BLD)

-Today we drive to the train station for our journey to Bastia.
-This narrow-gauge railway passes through some of the most breathtaking scenery on the island and is ranked as one of the most scenic railways in the world.
-From Vizzavona the train enters a tunnel and emerges into a lush forest at the foot of the snow-covered Monte d’Oro, before skirting a cliff face and then crossing a valley by way of the amazing Vecchio Viaduct.
+Our drive today takes us through some of the most breathtaking scenery on the island.
+After leaving Ajaccio we arrive in Corte and enjoy a tour of the town before continuing on to Bastia.
+En-route we see lush forests, plunging gorges and the amazing Vecchio Viaduct.
 The viaduct was engineered by none other than Gustav Eiffel, better known for his tower!
-From the train’s windows we see a panorama of dazzling white granite, obelisks and truncated columns of rock rise savagely against the skyline.
-On arrival in Bastia, we transfer to our hotel.
+As we continue towards Bastia we see a panorama of dazzling white granite, obelisks and truncated columns of rock rising savagely against the skyline.
+On arrival in Bastia we transfer to our hotel.

 30/05/2018 Bastia (BLD)